DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 ![](imgs/MeesePodkalicka-Image1.png)

 Figure 1.
-Highlights aggregated by footytube.com from youtube.com.
-The
-YouTube account associated with this footage has since been terminated
+Highlights aggregated by Footytube from Youtube.
+The YouTube account associated with this footage has since been terminated

-####Conventional Circumvention Tools
+###Conventional Circumvention Tools

 Sporting audiences also use commercial Virtual Private Networks and Domain Name System proxy services in order to evade geoblocking,